thomasdavis/lordajax.com/apps/homepage/posts/chat.md

 System: If you go looking happiness, you’ve already lost it
 ```

+In short, you feed the prompt a transcript.

+A history of the conversation, for better or worse.

 In simple prompt engineering you can just pass a transcript, it works quite well.

 Now imagine you have been talking to the thing for ten thousand messages, the LLM cannot contain the context.
 It is limited by the amount of tokens.

 When you want it to ask about happiness, you may have alluded to that question before, and it may have answered it before.

-So how could you re-ask the question.
+We will adapt the prompt, give it some structure.

+Move some of the "conversation" to memories.

+**RESPONSE-5:**

 ```
 === Memories ===